carlosherrerascz/dotfiles/README.md

 # dotfiles
-dotfiles for my current environment running Windows 11 with WSL.
+dotfiles for my main environment: Windows 11 and Ubuntu on WSL2.

 ## Installation
-Run `windows/BootStrap-Windows`
+1. Run `windows/BootStrap-Windows.ps1` as an administrative user in PowerShell.
+2. Set up WSL and execute the script in `ubuntu-wsl/zsh_install.sh`.